Alan Schwarz: Background

-Schwarz's mathematics skills were considered one of his strengths as a reporter, particularly in his investigation of football brain injuries and other public health issues.
-The American Statistical Association honored him for this in 2013 with its lifetime Excellence in Statistical Reporting award.
+Schwarz's mathematics skills are considered one of his strengths as a journalist, particularly in his investigation of football brain injuries and other public health issues.
+The American Statistical Association honored him in 2013 with its lifetime Excellence in Statistical Reporting award.

-Schwarz's father taught him how to compute square roots when he was 4 years old.
-At the University of Pennsylvania, where he majored in mathematics, Schwarz began covering sports for the student newspaper, The Daily Pennsylvanian.
-After graduating in 1990, Schwarz decided to pursue a career in journalism rather than follow his original plan of becoming a high-school math teacher.
+Schwarz's could compute square roots when he was 4 years old, and he majored in mathematics at the University of Pennsylvania with the intention of becoming a high school math teacher.
+But after covering sports for the Penn student newspaper, The Daily Pennsylvanian, he decided to pursue a career in journalism rather than teach.
 He later explained to an interviewer: "From the start, writing, at least in the way that I do it, became my form of teaching, just at a different blackboard.
 They are far more similar than people realize: in both, you have an audience looking at you to explain something cogently and compellingly, and your goal is to leave them a little more knowledgeable about it than when they showed up.
 You have to keep their attention—earn it, reward it, with every sentence."

 Early career

 Schwarz spent five months at The National Sports Daily before being hired in 1991 by Baseball America, where he was the senior writer until he joined the Times in March 2007.
 He covered baseball exclusively from 1991 through 2006, writing not only for Baseball America but ESPN The Magazine, Newsweek, Inside Sports and other national publications.
-(In his bestselling book"Moneyball", author Michael Lewis described Schwarz as one of the nation's "best baseball writers".)
-As a freelancer to the Times, Schwarz co-authored the Sunday column "Keeping Score" with David Leonhardt, where they applied statistical analysis to ongoing sports news.
-He also was the very popular host of ESPN's "Baseball Today", the No. 1 rated individual-sport podcast on iTunes in 2006.

-In 2004, Schwarz published his first book, The Numbers Game: Baseball's Lifelong Fascination with Statistics.
-The book covers baseball's infatuation with statistical analysis, profiling the lives and influence of characters like Henry Chadwick, George Lindsey, Earnshaw Cook and Bill James, as well as the development of The Baseball Encyclopedia in the 1960s.
-Drawing widespread acclaim, the book was named the "Baseball Book of the Year" by ESPN.
+(In his bestselling book Moneyball, author Michael Lewis described Schwarz as one of the nation's "best baseball writers".)
+Schwarz's 2004 book, The Numbers Game: Baseball's Lifelong Fascination with Statistics, profiled baseball's 150-year infatuation with statistics and statistical analysis, dating back to the Civil War.
+The book was named the "Baseball Book of the Year" by ESPN.